centminmod/centminmod-php71/readme.md

 ## After November 25, 2018

-Latest tests are with Kernel updates for meltdown/spectre vulnerability patches which can reduce PHP performance compared to benchmarks done prior to November 25, 2018
+Latest tests are with Kernel updates for meltdown/spectre vulnerability patches which can reduce PHP performance compared to benchmarks done prior to November 25, 2018.
+Linux Kernel 3.10.0-862.14.4.el7 and 3.10.0-862.3.2.el7 were used.

 System: